MKLab-ITI/pygrank/README.md

 pip install --upgrade pygrank
 ```

-To run the library on backpropagateable machine learning backends,
+To run the library on backpropagateable backends,
-namely *tensorflow* or *pytorch*, either change the automatically created
+either change the automatically created
+configuration file (follow the instructions in the stderr console)
-configuration file or run parts of your code within the following
+or run parts of your code within a
 [context manager](https://book.pythontips.com/en/latest/context_managers.html)
-to override other configurations.
+to override other configurations like this:
-Replace *tensorflow* with other desired backend names:

 ```python
 import pygrank as pg